UiL-OTS-labs/jspsych-self-paced-reading-mw/README.md

+# Deprecation warning
+We suggest to use the following experiment instead: https://github.com/UiL-OTS-labs/jspsych-spr-mw This experiment will not receive any future updates and is marked as READONLY.

 # jspsych-self-paced-reading-mw
 Self-paced reading with moving window implementation, programmed in jsPsych (JavaScript)

-# Deprecation warning
-We suggest to use the following experiment instead: https://github.com/UiL-OTS-labs/jspsych-spr-mw

 # How to use
 See instruction and some more context at https://github.com/UiL-OTS-labs/jspsych-vislexdec-vp , also for setting up a version with your own folder.